microsoft/playwright/docs/src/test-api/class-testconfig.md

 - type: ?<[boolean]>

 Playwright Test runs tests in parallel.
 In order to achieve that, it runs several worker processes that run at the same time.
-By default, **test files** are run in parallel.
+Defaults to `false` - by default **test files** are run in parallel.
 Tests in a single file are run in order, in the same worker process.

 You can configure entire test run to concurrently execute all tests in all files using this option.